 We are all living longer which is good news and a testament to the improvements in health and medical science.
 However, the possible negative side to this longevity is that charities are experiencing a longer wait (sometimes decades) to benefit from bequests in Wills.
 Also, with the increasing cost of long term care, many estate values have reduced because of this burden.

 Many people prefer to gift funds whilst they are alive and I hope some of the ideas in this text will help with your financial planning and charitable giving.

 This is certainly an opportunity worth exploring for those individuals who are keen to gift away larger sums, usually during their lifetime.
 This does take careful planning.
 We are in contact with many Surrey based organisations who can help with this planning and are able to consider the alternatives available to these philanthropists.

-As you can see from the Statistics noted in the link to the NCVO website above, donations from business are important.
-HMRC have limits on the tax relief that can be claimed on a donation and these are detailed here.
+As you can see from the statistics noted in the link to the NCVO website above, donations from business are important.
+HMRC imposes limits on the tax relief that can be claimed on a donation and these are detailed here.

 The simple answer is no!
 There are very effective ways of gifting away other assets, such as shares, even property, which are of value to a qualifying charity.